ScreenPyHQ/screenpy/docs/topics/resolutions.rst

 Resolutions are an abstraction barrier for the excellent |PyHamcrest| library.
-To add a custom resolutions,
+To add a custom Resolutions,
 you will need to inherit
 from the :class:`~screenpy.resolutions.base_resolution.BaseResolution` class.
 All you need to provide
-in your custom resolution
+in your custom Resolution
 is a ``line`` class property
 and a set ``matcher_function``.

 The ``line`` is a string
-that explains what the resolution expects.
+that explains what the Resolution expects.
 This line appears in the log.
 You can use ``{expectation}`` here to reference the value passed in.